hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-This blog post describes the detailed process to integrate [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) serving a local LLM model as an artificial intelligence (AI) backend to Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
+This blog post describes the detailed process to integrate [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) serving a local large language model (LLM) as an artificial intelligence (AI) backend to Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise.
 It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s clusters and reporting back with suggestions from AI backend to fix the K8s issues.

 ### Overview